Charlie Adler: Career

 In 1990, Adler lent his voice to Buster Bunny on Tiny Toon Adventures.
 Producer Tom Ruegger recalled that he and voice director Andrea Romano insisted Steven Spielberg cast him due to the "great deal of energy" he brought to Buster.
 In 1992, during the show's third season, he abruptly left the show.
 John Kassir replaced him for the remainder of Tiny Toons.

 In 1993, Adler went on to play Chance "T-Bone" Furlong on SWAT Kats: The Radical Squadron, Bill on The Terrible Thunderlizards, Ickis on Aaahh!!!
 Real Monsters, Ed and Bev Bighead on Rocko's Modern Life, Stalker Slaughter on Captain Planet and the Planeteers and Screwball Squirrel, as well as reprising Dripple for Droopy, Master Detective.

 In 1995, Adler voiced several characters on What a Cartoon!.
-In the latter, he played Cow, Chicken and The Red Guy.
+In the latter, he played Cow, Chicken, and The Red Guy.
 No Smoking was a pilot created by David Feiss, which was greenlit to be a series in 1997 with him on board to reprise his characters, for a new series, titled I Am Weasel.
 Cow and Chicken ran from 1997 to 1999, receiving multiple awards and nominations, including an Annie Award for "Outstanding Individual Achievement for Voice Acting in an Animated Television Production" for Adler as Cow.
 Later on I Am Weasel was made into a spinoff series, in which he reprised the three characters and also voice I.R.
 Baboon.

 His voice directing career began in the late 1990s with Rugrats and later collaborated with Klasky Csupo.
 Adler has directed The Wild Thornberrys, Rocket Power, All Grown Up!, The Marvelous Misadventures of Flapjack, The Replacements, among others.

 In 2002, Adler, with David Feiss and Michael Ryan, directed his own short film No Prom for Cindy.

 Adler also voiced Dr. Peacock in Froot Loops commercials, Padrig Winks and Mr. Hornsby on Jakers!
-The Adventures of Piggley Winks, SAVO on Danger Rangers, Mr. Whiskers on Brandy & Mr. Whiskers, Optimatus on Loonatics Unleashed and Doctor Doom on The Super Hero Squad Show.
+The Adventures of Piggley Winks, SAVO on Danger Rangers, Mr. Whiskers on Brandy & Mr. Whiskers, Optimatus on Loonatics Unleashed, and Doctor Doom on The Super Hero Squad Show.

 In 2007, Adler provided the voice of Starscream in Michael Bay's live-action Transformers film franchise.
 Just as Chris Latta voiced both Starscream and Cobra Commander in the Sunbow cartoons, Adler voiced Cobra Commander on G.I.
 Joe: Resolute and G.I.
 Joe: Renegades.
 He also voiced the titular character in the webtoon Inspector Beaver.

 Adler was the guest of honor at the 2017 edition of AnthroCon.

-His subsequent credits as voice director include: Nickelodeon's Blaze and the Monster Machines, New Looney Tunes (season 1), Kulipari: An Army of Frogs and Kung Fu Panda: The Paws of Destiny.
 He also plays MODOK on Avengers Assemble.
+His subsequent credits as voice director include: Nickelodeon's Blaze and the Monster Machines, New Looney Tunes (season 1), Kulipari: An Army of Frogs, Kung Fu Panda: The Paws of Destiny, Creature Commandos and Harley Quinn.